-According to the recent survey by Stack Overflow, both Angular and Node.js are widely used languages for web development.
+According to a recent survey by Stack Overflow, both Angular and Nodejs are widely used languages for web development.

-Here are the key features of Node.js framework:
+Here are the key features of the Nodejs framework:

-- Enhanced Performance: Node.js developers are free to perform non-blocking operations, which boost the performance of web applications.
+- Enhanced Performance: Nodejs developers are free to perform non-blocking operations, which boosts the performance of web applications.

-- Scalability: You can scale Node.js application both horizontally and vertically, which aids in improvising the performance.
+- Scalability: You can scale Nodejs applications both horizontally and vertically, which aids in improvising the performance.

-- MVC (Model-View-Controller) framework: Angular is integrated with easy-to-use and dynamic MVC framework, which makes it easier for Angular developers to build a client-side web application.
+- MVC (Model-View-Controller) framework: Angular has integrated an easy-to-use and dynamic MVC framework that makes it easier for Angular developers to build a client-side web application.

-As you have read above, various aspects show the differences in Node.js and Angular.
-Both Node.js and Angular have got their set of benefits for web application development.
+As you have read above, various aspects show the differences between Nodejs and Angular.
+Both Nodejs and Angular have got their set of benefits for web application development.

-The Angular framework is designed to create structured applications for both mobile and desktop platforms.
+The Angular framework is built to create structured applications for both mobile and desktop platforms.
 In addition to this, Angular is an ideal framework for building dynamic web applications.

-Node.js framework is designed for building web servers and web applications that can be scaled depending upon the future needs.
+Nodejs framework is designed for building web servers, and web applications that can be scaled depending upon future needs.